Acquiring DICOM images in real-time¶

 Take note of the real-time computer’s IP address, which should be

-192.168.1.<some number>
+192.168.1.<some number>.

 Configuring the scanner to write out DICOM files to that folder in real-time¶

-that can configure the scanner to write out DICOM files as they are collected.
+Siemens scanners come with a useful program called ideacmdtool that can configure the scanner to write out DICOM files as they are collected.
 Unfortunately it is not that well documented – thanks to the FIRMM and Dynamically Adaptive Imaging projects for explaining how to configure it.

 Press Ctrl-Esc to open the Windows start menu.
 Click on “Advanced user” to activate Advanced User mode.
 Talk to scanner administrators to get the authentication details.